turingschool/try-turing/fe-online-weekend/html-intro/index.md

 The `img` element is what allows us to display images on a webpage.
 Like `input`, `img` is a self-closing tag because it doesn't have any text content to show.
 We must use an attribute and value to instruct the browser which image to display to the user.
 - The `src` attribute is short for source.
 The browser looks for that - and whatever value is provided, the browser will look to that location for an image.
 - The `alt` attribute is short for alternative, referring to alternative text.
 The value provided to that attribute should hold a text description of the image, which is incredibly useful for accessibility.
+A user who is blind or has low vision can read the description, as well as a user who has a poor internet connection and can't download the image.

 ```html
 <img src="https://bit.ly/hedgie-pic" alt="Hedgehog lounging on the patio" />